qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 .. note::

-   To make sure measurement units (for distance and area) automatically reflect the units of the current project's CRS, you must select the :guilabel:`Map Units` option in both the project settings and the global settings:
+   To ensure measurement units (for distance and area) reflect the units of the current project's CRS, select the corresponding unit from the drop-down menu.

-   * the :guilabel:`Measurements` section of the :guilabel:`Project Properties` dialog,
-   * the global settings under :menuselection:`Settings --> Options --> Map Tools`.
+   If you are unsure which unit your desired CRS uses for its coordinates, you can choose :guilabel:`Map Units`, which will use the units of the current project's CRS.

 They are used in: